timothycrosley/deprecated.pies/README.md

 Different Imports (The Bad)
 ======================

-Some Python3 Modules have moved around so much compared to their Python2 counterpart, that we have created special versions of them to obtain the Python3 naming on both environments.
-Since these modules exist already in Python2 allowing them to be imported by the Python3 standard name directly is not possible.
+Some Python3 Modules have moved around so much compared to their Python2 counterpart, that I found it necessary to create special versions of them to obtain the Python3 naming on both environments.
+Since these modules exist already in Python2 allowing them to be imported by the Python3 module name directly is not possible.
 Instead, you must import these modules from pies.

 Example: